Conformal dynamics at infinity for groups with contracting elements: CAT(0) groups with rank-1 elements: Case Study (II)

-Let $\U$ be a proper CAT(0) cube complex, which is a CAT(0) space built out of unit Euclidean $n$-cubes for $n\ge 1$ by side isometric gluing.
-The collection of \textit{hyperplanes} or called \textit{walls} as connected components of mid-cubes endows $\U$ with a wall structure: every wall separates the space into two connected components called \textit{half-spaces}.
+Let $\U$ be a proper CAT(0) cube complex, that is, a proper CAT(0) space built out of unit Euclidean $n$-cubes $[0,1]^n$ for $n\ge 1$ by side isometric gluing.
+The maximal dimension of $n$-cubes is called the dimension of $\U$.
+In the sequel, we only consider finite dimensional CAT(0) cube complexes.

+The collection $\mathcal H$ of \textit{hyperplanes} or called \textit{walls} as connected components of mid-cubes (i.e. copies of $[0,1]^{n-1}\times \{1/2\}$ in $n$-cubes) endows $\U$ with a wall structure: every wall separates the space into two connected components called \textit{half-spaces}.
+We say that an edge is \textit{duel} to a wall if the edge is parallel to the mid-cube in the wall.
 An \textit{orientation} of walls picks up exactly one half-space for each wall, and is called \textit{consistent} if any two such chosen half-spaces intersect non-trivially.

-For every vertex $x$ of $\U^0$, the set $U_x$ of half-spaces containing $x$ forms a consistent orientation.
-The \textit{Roller compactification} $\bU$ of $\U$ is thus the closure of the vertex set $\U^0$ in all the consistent orientations of walls, and \textit{Roller boundary} is $\bR:=\bU\setminus \U^0$.
+For every vertex $x$ of $\U^0$, the set $U_x$ of half-spaces containing $x$ forms a consistent orientation denoted by $\mathbf{x}\in 2^{\mathcal H}$.
+We equip the space $2^{\mathcal H}$ of all orientations with the compact product topology, where all consistent orientations form a closed subset.
+The \textit{Roller compactification} $\bU$ of $\U$ is thus the closure of the vertex set $\U^0$ (identified with just described consistent orientations) in the space of all consistent orientations on walls, and \textit{Roller boundary} is $\bR:=\bU\setminus \U^0$.

+The CAT(0) metric induces an $\ell^2$-metric on the 1-skeleton $\U^1$.
+In this subsection, we are mainly interested in the $\ell^1$-metric on $\U^1$: where $\Delta$ denotes the symmetric difference of sets.
+If $\U$ is finite dimensional, the $\ell^1$-metric and $\ell^2$-metric are quasi-isometric.
+The $\ell^1$-metric is exactly the combinatorial metric on $\U^1$ and usually non-unique geodesic metric.
+However, the set of walls duel to the edges on any geodesic is more canonical and does not depend on the geodesic, which is exactly the set of walls separating $x$ and $y$.
+By abuse of language, we also say that the wall separating $x$ and $y$ is duel to a geodesic $[x,y]$.

+Recall that an action of $G$ on the CAT(0) cubical complex $\U$ is called \textit{essential} if no $G$-orbit is contained in a finite neighborhood of some half-space.
+If $G$ has no fixed points in the visual boundary of $\U$ or has only finitely many orbits of walls, then the action could be made essential by passing to its (convex) essential core (see \cite[Prop 3.5]{CapSag}).

+Assume that $\U$ is \textit{irreducible}: it cannot be written as a nontrivial metric product of two CAT(0) cube complexes.
+If $G$ acts essentially on $\U$ without fixed points in the visual boundary, this is equivalent to one of the following \begin{enumerate} \item existence of \textit{strongly separated} of two half spaces: no wall transverses both of them (\cite[Prop.
+5.1]{CapSag}). \item existence of a contracting isometry on $\U$ with respect to CAT(0) metric (\cite[Theorem 6.3]{CapSag}). \end{enumerate}

+\begin{lem}\cite[Lemma 8.3]{GYANG} Let $G \act \U$ be an essential proper action on an irreducible CAT(0) cube complex.
+Then $G$ contains a {contracting} element with respect to the action on 1-skeleton of $\U$ with the $\ell^1$-metric.
+Moreover, \begin{itemize} \item A contracting element in CAT(0) metric is contracting in the $\ell^1$-metric, and vice versa. \item A contracting element in $\ell^1$-metric preserves an $\ell^1$-geodesic by translation. \end{itemize} \end{lem}